kavia-common/simple-desktop-clock-279729-279738/tkinter_native_app/README.md

 If no display is available (e.g., CI):

-  docker run --rm tkinter_native_app:latest bash -lc "xvfb-run -a python app.py"
+  docker run --rm tkinter_native_app:latest bash -lc "xvfb-run -a /opt/venv/bin/python app.py"

 Note: xvfb is not installed in the image by default to keep the image slim.
 You can extend the Dockerfile or install at runtime if needed.

+## Execution & Entrypoint

+- The container CMD uses /opt/venv/bin/python app.py, so activation scripts are not required.
+- Healthcheck also uses the venv interpreter.

 ## Security Notes